EUDAT-Training/B2SHARE-Training/api/02_List_existing_records.md

 10
 ```

-Please note that the actual response text is very long and therefore not very usable yet since it cannot be interpreted as a data structure:
+The actual response text is very long and therefore not very usable yet since it cannot be interpreted as a data structure:

 ```python
 >>> print type(r.text), len(r.text)
 <type 'unicode'> 15126
 ```

+Note:
+- B2SHARE will only return the latest versions of each record.
+See [Record versioning](08_Record_versioning.md) for more information.

 ### Retrieve a list of your draft records
 The [Create a new record](05_Create_new_record.md) guide explains the creation of draft records.
 Here, the retrieval of all your draft records as a list is shown, which works similar to the retrieval of all published records (see last section).
 Only the draft records accessible by you will be available.
 Note that you now need to include your access token in order to authenticate yourself.